 The minimum tract size allowed within the Overlay District is 130,680 square feet (3 acres).
 A parcel that is less than three acres will be allowed only if it is part of a Development Plan that includes land totaling more than three acres.
 For tracts located only partially within the Overlay District, a Development Plan shall be submitted to the APC for the entire tract to be developed.
 If a parcel of land or subdivision lot was recorded prior to the effective date of this overlay, and said parcel or lot does not contain the minimum area required by this Paragraph, said parcel or lot ("Undersized Lot") may be used for any use permitted in the Overlay District provided that all other development requirements applicable to the Overlay District can be met.
-This Paragraph does not preclude the sale or other transfer of any parcel of land within a tract after the approval of a Development Plan for the entire tract as approved or amended by the APC, and all other applicable requirements contained in the Zoning Ordinance.
+This Paragraph does not preclude the sale or other transfer of any parcel of land within a tract after the approval of a Development Plan for the entire tract.
+However, the development of the parcel must still conform to the Development Plan for the entire tract as approved or amended by the APC, and all other applicable requirements contained in the Zoning Ordinance.